HE-Arc/Cuisinator/README.md

 # Move the folder cuisinator in the webserver folder
 mv ./cuisinator/ FOLDER_WEB

-# Go into the web server
+# Move into the fresh copied cuisinator folder
 cd FOLDER_WEB
 ```